 Early diagnosis and treatment can significantly improve a person’s outlook and prevent liver damage.
 Modern medicines can cure hepatitis C in 90% of cases.

 These treatments are expensive.
-If a person is at risk of exposure to the virus, they should have regular screenings to make sure they do not have the virus.
-Following prevention strategies correctly, can usually help a person avoid contracting the virus.
+If a person is at risk of exposure to the virus, they should undergo regular screenings to make sure they do not have the virus.
+Following prevention strategies correctly can usually help a person avoid contracting the virus.